vltabacaru/testing/sqldev-cicd-liquibase/introduction/intro-cicd.md

     git config --global credential.helper 'cache --timeout 28800'
     ````

-10. Create a new Git repository **cicd-ws-rep00**, and clone it on your compute node.
+10. Create a new GitHub repository **cicd-ws-rep00**, and clone it on your compute node.

     ````
     cd ~